-These are complimented by two types of evaluation:

-- Formative evaluates if the programme is being implemented successfully and as planned - Summative- evaluates if the programme has delivered the desired outcomes and whether it has resulted in positive impact.
+There are two types of evaluation required in any Sport and Development initiative.
+Formative-which evaluates if the programme is being implemented successfully and as planned, and Summative- which evaluates if the programme has delivered the desired outcomes and whether it has resulted in positive impact.